2020 ND EDUCATES

 2020 PREVIOUS EVENTS

-Crafts Council have invited a panel of professional makers to share their insights into running a craft practice.
-Whether you are interested in retail and e-commerce; residencies and research or gallery showcasing; this talk will have the top tips for you to help you make informed decisions about the next steps to take in your craft career.
+Whether you are interested in retail and e-commerce; residencies and research or gallery showcasing; this talk has the top tips for you to help you make informed decisions about the next steps to take in your craft career.

 Vicki Fong: Royal College of Art